 Both parties should also feel like their desires were considered fairly.
 The decided-upon agreement should be fair to both parties.

 Finally, the process should have been enjoyable (well… at least not undesirable) for both parties.
 Both parties should be eager to follow through with the custody and support agreement.
 When you feel like you won, you are eager to pursue the decision.

 We didn’t leave after negotiating custody last time feeling like we won or like it was an enjoyable experience (and I don’t think the other party felt that way either).
 If we had openly communicated, listened to each other’s objectives, and kept fairness a priority, things would have gone very differently.
 The words “custody agreement” wouldn’t make my heart race.
 If we only knew then, what we know now!

 Negotiating respectfully is one small step toward a positive co-parenting relationship.

-I believe in you, Mama!
+I believe in you!
 Tell me how it goes in the comments below.

 P.S.
 These are things you absolutely MUST include in your custody agreement!